Qantas A380 blowout plane returns to service

 Qantas will stop using that call sign after Saturday's homecoming flight.

-"It is very important that everybody was here to fulfil the last flight that was not completed 18 months ago," Joyce said.
+"It is very important that everybody was here to fulfill the last flight that was not completed 18 months ago," Joyce said.

 Passengers on the journey home included Richard De Crespigny, the captain on the troubled flight 18 months ago.